PipeWire/pipewire/spa/plugins/bluez5/README-OPUS-A2DP.md

 | 0-3   | 0-7  | A2DP Vendor ID (0x05F1)       |
 | 4-5   | 0-7  | A2DP Vendor Codec ID (0x1005) |

+> **Note**
+>
-The Vendor ID is that of the Linux Foundation, and we are using it here unofficially.
+> The Vendor ID is that of the Linux Foundation, and we are using it
+> here unofficially.

 ## Channel Configuration

-The channel configuration consists of the channel count and a bitfield indicating which of them are encoded in coupled streams.
+The channel configuration consists of the channel count, and the count of coupled streams.
+The latter indicates which channels are encoded as left/right pairs, as defined in Sec.
+5.1.1 of Opus Ogg Encapsulation [RFC7845].

 | Octet | Bits | Meaning                                                    |
 |-------|------|------------------------------------------------------------|